webiny/docs.webiny.com/docs/get-started/going-live.md

 }
 ```

-In the top-level of the project, look at the `.env.json` file.
+In the project root, look at the `.env.json` file.
 You should something similar:
 ```json
 {
     "default": {